Comic books Humor Humour Review of Humor Review of new book

 I admit that I suffer from dyscalculia, a learning disorder that affects a person’s ability to understand, process, and work with numbers, often referred to as “Math Dyslexia”.
 Is it Maths or Math?
 I don’t know.
 I don’t care to find out.
 I do not have word dyslexia, in fact I’d say I have a talent for working with words.
 But numbers?
 The opposite.
+The results have never been good.

 For years I thought that this blind spot is just me being uneducated.
 I mean, I literally failed Maths very year at school, right through to junior high.
 I got A grades for Art and Languages, and the lowest possible grades for Maths.
 You don’t think it is possible to get graded a “G”?
 I did.
-I got beaten a lot by my primary school teachers for just standing there blank as a wall, unable to put 2 and 2 together.
-They said I had an attitude.
-I got banned from the classroom (for drawing and writing poems in my Maths exercise book) by my last Maths teacher.
-And needless to say, since Physics is a lot about numbers, I did not take Physics as a subject.
+It is embarrassing, but I am bad at anything that involves numbers and calculations.
+Estimation and measurements defeat me.
+Division and multiplication defeat me.
+Needless to say, since Physics is a lot about numbers, I did not take Physics as a subject in high school.
 I ended up being a half-educated adult.

 Cue the review👇